 Rooftop Cinema Club (RCC) opened their doors an hour before this screening, so in that hour we were able to take part in their “Social Cinema”.
 They had some games to play like large stacked Jenga, ping pong, and cornhole.
 We soaked in the views of San Diego, took some cute pictures with the views and their nice photo op they had!
 Pre-COVID, they normally provide pillows and blankets, but since they are still in their transitional period into being back in full swing, they didn’t have them this time.
 But they encourage viewers to bring their own!

 Based on the day, RCC shows one or two movies a night and they have themed nights as well for kiddos, teens, and adults!
-For the first screening (if applicable to the day), you can enter in an hour before, and for the second viewing (if there is one, but there wasn’t for the night we went), you can enter in thirty minutes before.
-They have all of their upcoming shows on their website through August 1st currently.
+For the first screening (if applicable to the day), you can enter in an hour before, and for the second viewing, you can enter in thirty minutes before.
+They have all of their upcoming shows on their website which is updated frequently for each month.
 Keep in mind, they sell out pretty far in advance so if you see a show that you want to see, act quickly so you can have a night out in this amazing place too.
 I am especially excited for their Christmas in July themed nights when Elf will be playing!
 It’s my favorite Christmas movie!